flipcamp/engagingstudents4/essays/pellegrin.md

 - conduct in four, one beat per measure (hypermetric 4)
 - 4+4 / 8+4
-- note sequence with imitation and hemiola, containing 8 (!) beats per iteration, during the B section (the rhythmic complexity in this example would in fact more properly be described as “hemiola” than “syncopation”)
+- note sequence with imitation and hemiola, containing eight (!) beats per iteration, during the B section (the rhythmic complexity in this example would in fact more properly be described as “hemiola” than “syncopation”)

 10\) [Beethoven, String Quartet in B<span class="accidental">&#9837;</span> Major, op.
 18, no. 6 (III)](http://open.spotify.com/track/7mlyuTcjBYwfbiTKzupRfT) – A section of Scherzo (p.
 11) [Score](http://imslp.nl/imglnks/usimg/c/c7/IMSLP04760-Beethoven_-_String_Quartet_No.6_Dover.pdf)